Tiptap Edit workflow

 Additionally, you need to include these two properties in the user message:

-nodes: The nodes of the document to be edited (obtained fromtiptapRead)task: The task to be performed by the AI.
-For example,Make the text more formal.
+content: The content of the document to be edited (obtained fromtiptapRead)task: The task to be performed by the AI.
+For example,Make the text more formal.context: (Optional) Additional context or background information related to the task.

 As the AI model generates its response, the API endpoint streams the operations to the client.